ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 **Migrating Userbase**

 There is no way to manually migrate your previous users.
-To do so, reach out to us with the green circle button below and we can help you port your userbase.
+To do so, <a href="javascript:Intercom('show');">reach out to us</a> and we can help you migrate your userbase.

 </article>